agustrionopj/NEW-BosschaWeb/content/en/post/openhouse/index.md

 +++
-title = "Open House Observatorium Bosscha 13 Juli 2019"
-subtitle = ""
+title = "Bosscha Observatory Open House on July 13th, 2019" subtitle = ""

 # Add a summary to display on homepage (optional).